emwalks/ShowMeTheFruitApp/README.md

 # Show Me The Fruit App

-## An app to view details about fruit!

 Compatible with iOS version 13.0 and above.

 To refresh data pull down the fruit list screen.